 12) get rid of games on your phone and devices.

 13) have other mindful activities planned, like reading with your kids, taking a nature walk, or going to the gym.

 15) shut your phone off for a few hours each day.

 16) take advantage of apps that help you track your time and stay off social media

-In order to put your phone down, you need to put in place a digital detox for yourself so that you put your phone down by limiting its use.
-A digital detox can help with many different things: put downs your phone when spending time with loved ones, more time for self care, less frustration from digital distractions, and improved memory retention.
+In order to put your phone down, you need to really limit your phone time for yourself .
+A digital detox can help with many different things: put down your phone when spending time with loved ones, more time for self care, less frustration from digital distractions, and improved memory retention.

 Use those 16 tips to help yourself rock your New Year’s Resolution to put down your phone and successfully complete a digital detox in 2023!

 What other tips helped you get off your phone in the past?